MyTurn-OpenSource/kik-bot-python-example/README.md

 #### Launch Your Bot

-Start the bot by running the file as shown below:
+For testing, start the bot by running the file as shown below:

 <pre>
 (virtualenv) $ <b>make run</b>